 Children with disabilities frequently experience isolation and lack of resources in low-income countries.
 Professors Mary Hearst, Paula Rabaey, and other St. Kate's faculty have been working alongside their team to change this in Zambian communities since launching Kusamala+, the international, interdisciplinary GHR Foundation-funded project, in 2017.
 Read more about phase one of Kusamala+.

 The second, current phase of Kusamala+ further develops “training the trainers,” curriculum refinement, and building sustainability.
 Since beginning this phase in July 2019, the Kusamala+ team has seen the project take on a life of its own in the communities involved.

 “The families who have been part of Kusamala+ are reaching out to other families they know,” says Rabaey, PhD, OTR/L, occupational therapy assistant professor.
 “One mother and her neighbor who also had a child with disability went door-to-door in their area gathering all the parents together, and formed their own support group.”

-“Families have reported profound change,” agrees Hearst, MPH, PhD, Director of Masters in Public Health in Global Health.
+“Families have reported profound change,” agrees Hearst, MPH, PhD, Director of Master of Public Health in Global Health.
 “The more that the community health workers are present in the community, the more families see the community groups and support growing.
 More families are coming out of their homes with their child and participating in services, and then there’s increased awareness on the community level because families are engaged and visible.”

 Stories like these are encouraging to the Kusamala+ team because ultimately, one of the project’s major goals is ownership by the communities.
 One way Kusamala+ works toward community ownership is, in conjunction with the Catholic Medical Mission Board (CMMB), training experts who work in local health systems.
 The experts, in turn, train volunteers from the communities in Kanyama and Misisi.